volmer/policial/README.md

 *Policial* is a gem that investigates pull requests and accuses style guide violations.
 It is based on thoughtbot's [Hound project](https://github.com/thoughtbot/hound).

-Currently it only investigates Ruby code throught [RuboCop](https://github.com/bbatsov/rubocop).
+Currently it only investigates ruby code.
+You can setup your ruby code style rules by defining a `.rubocop.yml` file in you repo.
+Please see [RuboCop's README](https://github.com/bbatsov/rubocop).

 ## Installation